davide-giacomini/omnidirectional-robot-odometry/README.md

 Finally are defined `CMakeLists.txt` and `package.xml` for compilation purposes.

+If you want to run the bags, you can find them under the [bags/](bags/) folder.

 ## Getting Started

 You can either clone the repository and change directory: